 Spontaneously fermented ginger beer with blueberries

-Thanks to the acidic by-products, fermented foods are naturally preserved without the need for additives.
+Thanks to the acidic by-products and a robust mixed culture of live microorganisms, fermented foods are naturally preserved without the need for additives.
 A smart choice for those looking to reduce their consumption of artificial ingredients, whether for environmental or health reasons.

 Fermented zucchini with chili and garlic, and fermented carrots with mustard seed and parsley

 Your gut microbiome is the bacteria, yeasts, and other microorganisms that live in your digestive tract and whose cells outnumber the total number of human cells in your entire body.
 Research and studies suggest that it significantly influences your digestion, immune system, gut-brain connection, and more; and that eating fermented foods has a positive impact on the gut microbiome.

 Rice and egg bowl with fermented garlic, sauerkraut, kimchi, cherry tomatoes, and hot sauce

 The most common way of making nutrients more digestible is cooking, which breaks down nutrients into more easily digestible and absorbable sub-components.
 Fermentation does this as well, and has the added benefit of not degrading the nutrients as a result of high cooking temperatures.